dotnet/arcade/Documentation/ServiceKPIs.md

 ## New Service Guidelines

-Telemetry on the health of a service should be considered when the service is designed.
+Health telemetry is a fundamental monitoring tool and should be considered early in the design of a service.

 Telemetry storage must be enterprise grade, highly available, and redundant.
 The data must be made available to reporting services.
 Application Insights is a preferred channel with easy integration for Azure services.
-Other storage solutions, like Azure Data Explorer and SQL Server, may also be used.
+Other storage solutions, like Azure Data Explorer and SQL Server, may also be used as appropriate for the particular needs of a service.

 As general guidance, consider: